lanikrossa/PianoPractice/README.md

 - Connects to MIDI input devices using the Web MIDI API
 - Detects note-on and note-off events
 - Highlights matching keys on an on-screen keyboard
+- Supports C major scale practice with note-by-note feedback and completion detection

-Exercise guidance and performance scoring are planned but not yet implemented.
+Additional exercises and performance scoring are planned but not yet implemented.

 ## Run locally